maphi/blog/_posts/2020-10-18-magic-mirror-scala3.md

 }
 ```

-So to create the `userPrettyString` instance we used 3 kinds of informations:
+So to create the `userPrettyString` instance we used 3 kinds of information:
 - The label of the case class itself: "User"
 - The labels of the fields: "name" and "age"
 - The typeclass instances for the fields types: `stringPrettyString` and `intPrettyString`

-Please also note that we built this instance by composing the typeclasses for our primitive types `Int` and `String.
+Please also note that we built this instance by composing the typeclasses for our primitive types `Int` and `String`.
 This is where the power of typeclasses comes into place, that you can compose them to generate new instances for complex
 types.